-At the end of any financial period there are certain goods in every manufacturing concern that have been partially processed so that they cannot be called raw material anymore.
-But at the same time they are not fully processed and cannot be called finished goods either.
+At the end of any financial period, certain goods in every manufacturing concern have been partially processed.
+As such, they are no longer raw materials.
+However, at the same time, they are not fully processed and cannot be called finished goods.

-However, certain large-scale factories have considerably long production cycles and at any given moment the value of their work in progress adds up to a large amount.
-This should then be properly accounted for in the Manufacturing Statement.
+However, some large factories have long production cycles.
+At any given moment, the value of their work-in-progress may add up to a large amount.
+In these cases, work-in-process should be properly accounted for in the manufacturing statement.

-It is important to note that the issue of recognizing work in progress arises twice in a financial year: at the beginning and end of it.
-There is generally no question of purchase or sale of work in process.
+It is important to note that the issue of recognizing work-in-progress arises twice in a financial year: once at the beginning and again at the end.
+There is generally no question of the purchase or sale of work-in-process.